nvaulin/Polycomb_in_neurons_MSc/README.md

 + [Zagirova, D., Kononkova, A., Vaulin, N. et al. From compartments to loops: understanding the unique chromatin organization in neuronal cells.
 Epigenetics & Chromatin 17, 18 (2024)](https://doi.org/10.1186/s13072-024-00538-6)

 The picture above is also taken from this review.
-Maybe I'll make some beautiful illustrations for this work separately.
+Maybe I'll make some beautiful illustrations for current work separately.

 ### Contents